top of page

 Discovering Narnian Treasure

-I walked in the fragrance of a hundred Christmas trees.
-On my way to the mailbox, living, sun-warmed cedars lined the path and dropped their needles, creating the scent of the holidays with each step I took.
+I walked into the fragrance of a hundred Christmas trees.
+On my way to my cluster mailbox about a half-mile from my home, sun-warmed cedars lined the path and dropped their needles, creating the scent of the holidays with each step I took.

 Everyday journeys have become an adventure since I moved to a Pacific Northwest forest.
 On this particular afternoon, I discovered a key when I opened my mailbox.
 What package had arrived?

 I bent to insert the key in the parcel locker.
-The space revealed a box sent from the Rose City—Portland, Oregon.
+The space revealed a box sent from the Rose City of Portland, Oregon.

 Surprising Connections